TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 On-board Facilities
 -------------------

-The Kookaberry has the following facilities on-board:
+The Kookaberry has the following on-board facilities:

-1. Microcomputer, either ARM-based Microcontrollers (Advanced Reduced Instruction Set Computer Machine) or a Raspberry Pi Pico
+1. Microcomputer, either ARM-based (Advanced Reduced Instruction Set Computer Machine) or a Raspberry Pi RP2040
 2. 4 MBytes serial memory (USB accessible)
 3. Monochrome OLED Display 128 x 64 pixels (Organic Light Emitting Diode)
-4. 22 GPIOs (General Purpose Input-Output)
+4. 22 GPIO (General Purpose Input-Output) pins
 5. Up to 11 ADC (Analogue to Digital Converters) depending on microcomputer type
-6. 2 DAC (Digital to Analogue Converters) on ARM-based microcomputers only
+6. 2 DAC (Digital to Analogue Converters) on ARM-based microcomputers only (and not on the RP2040 Kookaberry)
 7. Timers and Real Time Clock
 8. Magnetic Compass and Accelerometer
 9. 2.4GHz Digital Packet Radio